 Coolest Madrid Neighborhoods - The Ultimate Guide

-Malasaña - For Cool Graffiti, Trendy Restaurants, Unique Shops and Nightlife
+Malasaña - Best Madrid Neighborhood for Cool Graffiti, Trendy Restaurants, Unique Shops and Nightlife

 Malasaña has gone through some changes over the years and nowadays it is one of the most beautiful, colorful and trendiest neighborhoods in Madrid.
 It used to be an old and tired barrio until some young entrepreneurs turned it into one of the best neighborhoods to stay and hang out in Madrid.
 This barrio has a totally different rhythm during the daytime and nighttime so you’d better visit it at least twice.